-In 1977, Larry Ellison, Robert Miner, and Ed Oates founded Software Development Laboratories, which was hired by the United States Central Intelligence Agency (CIA) in order to write a new database system based upon SQL.
+In 1977, Larry Ellison, Robert Miner, and Ed Oates founded Software Development Laboratories, which was hired by the United States Central Intelligence Agency (CIA) to write a new database system based upon SQL.
 This system came to be known as Oracle.
 The company changed its name to Relational Software, Inc. in 1979 and then to Oracle Systems Corporation in 1982.

 Stored procedures are supported by Oracle.